TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 :::::{prf:proposition}  Properties of the matrix $A^TA$
 :label: Prop:SVD:propertiesATA

-Let $A$ be an $m\times n$ matrix with real entries.
+Let $A$ be an $m\times n$-matrix with real entries.
 Then the following properties hold:

 :::{latexlist}
 :enumerated: true